Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 "There is something there.
 You can't have a history like that and keep carrying on.
 What happens when he does it again is that judge going to say 'oh s***'."

 The man described his head injury as being a "dark moment".
-He said as the swelling went down around his brain, he lost the feeling on one side of his body, which was scary at the time.
+He said as the swelling went down around his brain, he lost the feeling on one side of his body, which was frightening.

-He described the headaches that followed during his recovery as "the worst" but thankfully now there were no more ongoing medical issues.
+He described the headaches that followed during his recovery as "the worst" but thankfully now has no ongoing medical issues.

-However, he still suffered when out in public.
+However, he said he still suffered when out in public.
 He tried to return to the bar with his friends at the start of this year but only lasted about 20 minutes.

 "I just got anxiety and said to my friends 'I've got to get out of here'."

-He said he got the same feeling when being in small spaces around lots of people.
+He said he experienced the same feeling when being in small spaces around lots of people.

 "It's just like an anxiety thing and I slowly start to panic."